COVID-19 Death Toll In Moscow Rises By 68 People Within Past 24 Hours - Response Center - UrduPoint

 COVID-19 Death Toll In Moscow Rises By 68 People Within Past 24 Hours - Response Center

-MOSCOW (UrduPoint News / Sputnik - 15th May, 2020) Moscow has registered 68 new deaths of patients with the novel coronavirus disease (COVID-19) over the past 24 hours, the city's coronavirus response center said in a statement.
+MOSCOW (UrduPoint News / Sputnik - 21st May, 2020) Moscow has registered 68 new deaths of patients with the novel coronavirus disease (COVID-19) over the past 24 hours, the city's coronavirus response center said in a statement on Thursday.